rickyfili10/mojito/README.md

    - ❌ Add wifi sniff
    - ❌ Add wifi beacon
    - ✔️ Fix I/O errors
-   - ❌ Add Apple sideload (probably impossible)
+   - ❌ Add Apple sideload (maybe)
    - ⌚ Add Apple Jailbreaker (like checkra1n and dopamine)
-   - ❌ Add adb apk installer (for bypass family link (if you are a kid 🤣🫵) or to bypass blocks on company phones)
+   - ❌ Add adb apk installer (for bypass family link (if you are a kid) or to bypass blocks on company phones)
    - ❌ Add android rooter -> Bootloader unlocker, vbmeta flasher and sudo binary flasher (like Magisk)
    - ✏️ Mojito official wiki
    - 🔧 Fix Settings app
-   - ⚒️ Fix that you can't use iOs bluetooth spam more than 1 time
+   - ⚒️ Fix that you can't use iOs bluetooth spam
-   - ⚒️ Fix all the exit and link KEY1, KEY2 & KEY3 for exit when you press it
+   - ⚒️ Fix all the exit buttons
-   - ✏️ Put all the libraries in libs folder to make the code cleaner
+   - ✏️ Make the code cleaner
    - ⌚ Add party function
    - ❌ Add a function to save Wifi and Wifi password to connect to networks without password
    - ✔️ Plugin and app support (Plugin support can be bugged)